lau/calendar/README.md

 ## Usage examples

+For these example first alias DateTime with this command:

+    alias Kalends.DateTime

 Get a DateTime struct for the 4th of October 2014 at 23:44:32 in the city of
 Montevideo: